TartaricAcid/TouhouLittleMaid/docs/maid_model_pack_details.md

 ## Model Files

 - This mod is using JSON files in Bedrock `1.10.0` or `1.12.0` for model loading, the document can be exported via model building software [Blockbench](https://blockbench.net/), without additional edits.
 - There are many preset animations, you only need to name a specific group, and then the plugin will automatically generate the corresponding animation script reference when exporting the model.
-For all available names, please see the xxx chapter.
+For all available names, please see the [Preset Animation](/preset_animation) chapter.
 - Model also support JavaScript custom animations, you can find the introduction in the custom animation chapter.

 ## Internationlization